2024-25 Academic Catalog

 PSY 8111 Scientist-Practitioner Applications: 1 hour.

 (Prerequisite: Consent of instructor).
-Two hours laboratory.
-A minimum of two hours per week in supervised service delivery and research activities of clinical psychologists
+One credit lecture.
+Course also requires a minimum of two hours per week in supervised service delivery and research activities of clinical psychologists

 PSY 8121 Scientist-Practitioner Applications: 1 hour.